 Other Real Estate Owned - Other real estate owned represents properties acquired through foreclosure or deed taken in lieu of foreclosure.
-At the time of acquisition, these properties are recorded at the lower of cost or fair value less estimated costs to sell.
+At the time of acquisition, these properties are recorded at fair value less estimated costs to sell.
 Expenses incurred in connection with operating these properties and subsequent write-downs, if any, are charged to expense.
 Subsequent to foreclosure, management periodically considers the adequacy of the reserve for losses on the property.
 Gains and losses on the sales of these properties are credited or charged to income in the year of the sale.